 You’ll have to rely on a slow-release fertilizer, which needs to be mixed into the potting mix at the beginning of the season.

 If you want to use a slow-release fertilizer, make sure that you buy one that contains enough nutrients for what you plan to grow.
-For example, if you’re planning on growing tomatoes, you’d want to purchase a product specifically designed for tomato plants.
+For example, if you plan on growing tomatoes, you’d want to purchase a product specifically designed for tomato plants.

 You can also add fertilizer to your potting mixture once you’ve planted your seedlings.
 Simply sprinkle the fertilizer onto the surface of the potting mix, making sure to cover the roots completely.

-For starters, you’ll want to look for plants that are easy to transplant.
+For starters, you’ll want to look for easily transplanted plants.
 This includes most greens like lettuce, spinach, kale, arugula, chard, beet greens, collards, turnip greens, mustard greens, etc.

 You can even try planting broccoli, brussels sprouts, cauliflower, cabbage, celery, carrots, onions, garlic, leeks, peppers, eggplant, cucumbers, melons, pumpkins, squash, zucchini, etc., in containers.